staqjs/staq/README.md

    $ cd /path/to/staq/clone
    $ npm link ../staq-dev/node_modules/react
    ```

+7. Follow the [Quickstart](https://github.com/staqjs/staq#quickstart) steps to install `staq` to the new `staq-dev` project.

-7. In one terminal, start a file watcher in your `staq` clone that will recompile with any changes.
+8. In one terminal, start a file watcher in your `staq` clone that will recompile with any changes.

     ```
     $ cd /path/to/staq/clone
     $ yarn start
     ```

-8. In another terminal, start up `staq-dev`.
+9. In another terminal, start up `staq-dev`.

     ```
     $ cd /path/to/staq-dev